M31-Capital/Investment_Theses/english/Render (RNDR).md

 ## Competitive Landscape

 There are no other real competitors within the blockchain space that offer rendering – however, Arweave, Filecoin and Livepeer – offer other forms of decentralised computing power.
-They all have similar protocol economics – build out a vast array of nodes, incentivised by token rewards, and use the native token to pay for services that the distributed array of nodes can provide.
+They all have similar protocol economics – build out a vast array of nodes, incentivized by token rewards, and use the native token to pay for services that the distributed array of nodes can provide.
 Arweave, Livepeer and Helium and Filecoin are the best comparisons to Render - since they generate explicit revenues for their network usage.

 Explicit fees are the fees that users pay (in the protocol tokens) to render the service of the network.
 For example - you would pay for storage on Filecoin or Arweave, pay for streaming video on Livepeer, and pay for Data credits on Helium.